jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Yet, the stepmother would likely not admit her abuse.
 She'd tell outsiders, and likely even herself, that Cinderella is loved and well cared for.
 If asked why her stepdaughter is working so hard, or absent from the ball, she'd say something like Cinderella is spoiled or acting up, and needs to be taught a lesson.

 The lesson is ruling philosophy's are two faced.
-An antagonists can believe one thing and proclaim it to the world, but the effect a person's tools have says what's truly in our hearts.
+An antagonist can believe one thing and proclaim it to the world, but the effect their tools have is what's truly in their hearts.
 Our actions determine our fate, not our wishes or ideologies.

 To showcase how tools determine one's philosophy, think of Cinderella locked inside the dusty and cramped attic.
 The Prince's men are looking for her and if she can try on the slipper, her horrible life will change forever.
-So, what if her friends failed getting the key to her prison but did get her a match?
+So, what if her friends failed getting the key, but did get her a match?

 Now the oppressed girl has some soul searching to do.
 Lighting a fire could get the Prince's mens attention, but the philsophy of possibly buring the house down, and killing herself and others, even to earn her freedom, is a different philosophy then getting some friends to steal a key and open a door.

-The effects our tools have in the world determines the philosophy we believe in.
+The effects our tools have in the world determines what we truly believe in.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.